open-quantum-safe/openssl/README.md

 	./Configure no-shared darwin64-x86_64-cc
 	make -j

+#### Windows

+#### Step 0

+Make sure you can build the unmodified version of OpenSSL by following the instructions in [INSTALL](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/INSTALL) and [NOTES.WIN](https://github.com/open-quantum-safe/openssl/blob/OQS-OpenSSL_1_1_1-stable/NOTES.WIN).

+Then, get the fork source code (`<OPENSSL_DIR>` is a directory of your choosing):

+	git clone --branch OQS-OpenSSL_1_1_1-stable https://github.com/open-quantum-safe/openssl.git <OPENSSL_DIR>

+The above command uses `git`, but alternatively, an archive of the source code can be downloaded and expanded into `<OPENSSL_DIR>`

+#### Step 1: Build and install liboqs

+The following instructions will download (using git, alternatively, [download an archive of the source](https://github.com/open-quantum-safe/liboqs/archive/master.zip) and unzip the project) and build the x64 release configuration of liboqs, then copy the required files it into a subdirectory inside the OpenSSL folder.
+You may need to install dependencies before building liboqs; see the [liboqs README](https://github.com/open-quantum-safe/liboqs/blob/master/README.md).

+	git clone --branch master https://github.com/open-quantum-safe/liboqs.git
+	cd liboqs
+	mkdir build
+	cd build
+	cmake -GNinja -DCMAKE_INSTALL_PREFIX=<OPENSSL_DIR>\oqs ..
+	ninja
+	ninja install

+#### Step 2: Build the fork

+Now we follow the standard instructions for building OpenSSL:

+	perl Configure VC-WIN64A
+	nmake

-The fork can also be built as a set of shared libraries by specifying `shared` instead of `no-shared` in the above commands; We have used `no-shared` to avoid having to get the libraries in the right place for the runtime linker.
+**N.B.**: The fork can also be built as a set of shared libraries by specifying `shared` instead of `no-shared` in the above commands; We have used `no-shared` to avoid having to get the libraries in the right place for the runtime linker.

 #### Build options